-Induced Polarization surveying was completed in November 2022 at the Otsuka prospect within Ebino Project, located 12 km north of the Hishikari mine.
-A total of 9.4-line km were completed along a 4 km long alteration zone which overlies well-defined gravity anomalies.
+Induced Polarization surveying was completed in November 2022 at the Otsuka prospect within Ebino Project, located 12 kilometres north of the Hishikari mine.
+A total of 9.4-line kilometres were completed along a 4-kilometre-long alteration zone which overlies well-defined gravity anomalies.
 Gravity anomalies are a key feature associated with epithermal vein deposits in the Hokusatsu Region.
-Geological mapping was completed over the Otsuka prospect in December 2022, following an analysis for the combined data, a decision on drill targeting is currently pending.
-The combined data sets for the Otsuka project have been interpreted and target models generated.
-A decision to drill this target is currently pending.
+Geological mapping was completed over the Otsuka prospect in December 2022, and the combined data sets for the Otsuka project have been interpreted with target models generated.
+A decision to drill this prospect is currently pending budget allocation in 2024.